Featured Cabins

 Explore your way with one of this morning’s Scenic Freechoice excursions:

-Village life in the Côa Valley: Visit the small village of Freixo Numão, a traditional village that has been lived in for centuries.
-Learn about local life before visiting Casa Painova estate, see the family home and enjoy a demonstration on how sugared almonds are produced.
-Learn how these nuts are harvested and used in desserts and pastries.
-Enjoy a tasting of almonds and local products.
+Village life in the Côa Valley: Visit the traditional village of Freixo Numão, where life has remained unchanged for centuries.
+Then visit Casa Painova estate for a demonstration on how sweet almonds are produced and nejoy a tasting of almonds, olives and fruit products.

-This afternoon, relax as you cruise towards Régua, the largest of the riverside towns and an excellent base for exploring the Douro Valley.
+This afternoon, relax as you cruise towards Regua, the largest of the riverside towns.
 This region is famous for producing Port wine, with rolling vineyards on the terraced hillsides and wineries dating back to the 18th century.

 Porto, Portugal